seanbao/mnemonas/docs/docker-deployment.en.md

 cd mnemonas
 ```

 The bundled `docker-compose.yml` builds `mnemonas:local` from the current source checkout.
 The host does not need Go, Rust, or Node.js, but Docker must be able to pull Rust, Node, Go, and Debian base images.
+After public release images are available, switch to GHCR as described in the release image section.

 Prepare and start: